 Explained above, is a simple and step by step process of measurement with the help of this device.
 However, we should have an in-depth understanding of the measurement process which is detailed below.

-TDS devices are a cheapest way to measure the presence of dissolved materials in water.
+TDS devices are a cheaper way to measure the presence of dissolved materials in water.
 These devices are very lightweight and flexible.
 Due to their flexibility, they can be used for both tap and filtered water.

 However, one important thing you should consider while using these TDS device is they do not actually measure the TDS levels in particular; on the contrary, it measures the electrical conductivity of the water.
 It estimates the presence of positively and negatively charged ions in water.
 The electrical conductivity of drinking water is zero, therefore; if the readings show anything above zero, then it indicates towards the presence of dissolved substances in water.
 The most frequent dissolved solids in water is salt and it is an electrolyte.
 The salt increases electrical conductivity of water.
 Unlike salt, sugar isn’t considered as an electrolyte and hence it does not increase the EC of water.